liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/06-notifications-requests.markdown

 ![Figure 1: The number of notifications and requests are displayed above your profile image](../../../images/notifications-icon.png)

-To access notifications and requests, you can click the notifications icon on your user profile image or open the Menu (![Menu](../../../images/icon-menu.png)) and select *My Account* &rarr; *Notifications* under your user menu.
+To access notifications and requests, click the notifications icon on your user profile image or open the Menu (![Menu](../../../images/icon-menu.png)) and select *My Account* &rarr; *Notifications* under your user menu.
 The *Notifications List* tab is selected by default.
-This is where all your notifications are displayed.
+This is where all your notifications appear.
 Click the *Requests List* tab to view and manage your requests.

 ![Figure 2: The *Notifications List* section displays all your notifications in a paginated list.](../../../images/notifications-list.png)